lebao3105/lebao3105/README.md

 * Commands-collection: System commands in Pascal
 * GNOME Shell 3.78: A customized GNOME Shell 3.38 with modern style
 * app1(cli): My first project ever, written in Pascal and C#
+* newyearcounter: A console C++ project to calculate time remaining to the next year
 * lfsbuild: My attempt to make my own Linux from scratch, but failed:(
 * UWPQuickShortcuts: This is quite old and unfinished.
 It contains shortcuts to a specific Windows setting.

 ## Contact me

+Our local time zone is UTC +7.
+Whetever just contact me if needed:)

 * GitHub/GitLab profile (@lebao3105)
 * Twitter: @lebao_roofs